Full disclosure: I’m actually a massive cheapskate.

 - Indian made

-- Hand welted construction is very rare and laborious
+- Hand welted construction is very sophisticated and unique at this price point

 - 14,200 Rupees = ~USD175

-BLKBRD is a very new shoe brand with a variety of dressy styles, including the rare button boot, but many of their boot designs like the storm welted Dixon or veldtschoen Luchador, are surprisingly versatile.
+BLKBRD Shoemaker is a new shoe brand with a variety of styles — even the rare button boot — and we’d recommend the storm welted Dixon or veldtschoen Luchador for guys who are after a solid casual boot.

-This Indian brand is newer to the scene but by far, they offer one of the cheapest hand welted shoes on the market.
+This Indian brand is newer to the scene but, they offer the best value hand welted footwear on the market — by a mile.

 - South African made